Leib Naidus

 Leib Naidus (1890–1918, לײב נײַדוס, Лейб Найдус) was a Yiddish poet and literary translator from the Russian Empire.
-He died young and his poems were not widely published during his lifetime, but they were printed in a number of volumes in the 1920s and gained some acclaim as having a unique modern voice in lyric and romantic styles.
+He died young and his poems were not widely published during his lifetime, but they were printed in a number of volumes in the 1920s and gained some acclaim for having a unique modern voice in lyric and romantic styles.

 Biography

 Naidus was born on 6 October 1890 in Grodno, Grodno Governorate, Russian Empire (today in Belarus).
 His family were wealthy intellectual Jews influenced by the Jewish Enlightenment (Haskalah); his father was Isaac Leibovich and his mother was Rachel.
 Until the age of 10, Leib lived on the family estate in Kustin, near Grodno, receiving tutoring from private teachers.
 He left at age 10 to enroll in a school in Radom.
 At that age he began to wrote poetry in Hebrew, Yiddish and Russian, occasionally publishing pieces in Russian newspapers.
 After spending two years in Radom, he transferred to a business school in Białystok.
 He became involved in the Socialist Zionist movement and was expelled from school for supporting the Russian Revolution of 1905; he enrolled in a school in Kaunas but was expelled again in 1907 for similar reasons.
 It was in 1907 that he began to publish in Yiddish in the Warsaw publication Roman-Tsaytung.
 He completed his education between 1908 and 1911 at a school in Vilnius.
 After that he devoted himself almost entirely to writing poetry.
 At around this time he began a correspondence with a woman he referred to often in his poetry as H. G. (Khaye Gozhanska).